vatpac-technology/sops/docs/terminal/perth.md

 See also: [JT ADC Offline](#jtpea-adc-offline).

 ## Runway Modes
+Generally, YPPH operates on either the Southwest or Northeast runway plan, as below.
+Where strong winds dictate the use of only a single runway, this shall be nominated in the ATIS.

 ### Southwest Plan
 With the Southwest Plan active, all departures shall be assigned runway 21 by **PH ACD**.
 Arrivals shall be processed to either runway 21 or 24 based on their feeder fix, as per the table below: